Our Journey to Parenting: The DragonCon Experience

 We came home from our weekend trip.
 We were happy, exhausted (wow, it’s less relaxing with kids!) and broke (wow, it’s more expensive with kids!).
 We had no idea that we were, in fact, about to end up with a baby.
 But, we were.

 So, I got the call.
 The biological mother had another baby.
 She’s 2.5 week olds.
-She had drugs in her system (and cigarettes, we later learned), but seems alert and was healthy.
+She had drugs in her system (and cigarettes, we later learned), but seemed alert and was healthy.
 Any potential disabilities wouldn’t show up until later.
 (But, they didn’t.)
-The process would be expedited and she would be ours very quickly.
+The process would be expedited and she would be ours very quickly, we were told.

 Two days later, Lizzie arrived and a year of blissful happiness combined with seemingly endless torture begun.